Manage machine catalogs

 You might see additional pages depending on the catalog type.

 For catalogs created using an Azure Resource Manager image, the following pages are visible.
-Keep in mind that changes you make apply only to machines you add to the catalog later.
+Keep in mind that the changes you make apply only to machines you add to the catalog later.
 Existing machines remain unchanged.

 -